shubam3/CCI_TESTBED_DOCS_PUBLIC/source/research_area.rst

 **Conference:** 2024 IEEE 21st Consumer Communications & Networking Conference (CCNC), Pages 937-942, 2024

-This paper presents a novel approach to achieve fair consensus in blockchain systems by using reinforcement learning and adaptive proof-of-work for heterogeneous miners.

-.. _fair_consensus_reference:

 O-RAN Control Loop for Resource Allocation
 ------------------------------------------